Why Hard Drives are Best for Archival/Cold Data Storage?

 Benefits of Hard Drive for Raw Data Storage

-3. Lower Risk of Data Corruption
+3. Mechanical Storage Reduces Risk of Silent Data Corruption

-4. Ease of Data recovery
+4. Ease of Data Recovery

 5. High Capacity at Low Price